philipdowner/dotfiles/README.md

-# QA Engineer Dotfiles
+# Philip Downer Dotfiles

 This repository allows you to install all the tools you'll need to setup a QA engineer environment on your brand new Mac.
 It is also safe to run this on your previously set-up Mac, with the expectation that it will change some of your system settings.
 Each action it performs is intended to be non-destructive and you will be prompted before anything is overwritten.

 # :warning: A word of warning

 While I've done everything I can to ensure that this script is non-destructive, it does make some very opinionated decisions about how your Mac should be set up.
-You may wish to browse the [macos/set-defaults.sh](https://github.com/eezyinc/qa-dotfiles/blob/master/macos/set-defaults.sh) file to get more familiar with the preferences that will be changed.
+You may wish to browse the [macos/set-defaults.sh](https://github.com/philipdowner/dotfiles/blob/master/macos/set-defaults.sh) file to get more familiar with the preferences that will be changed.

 The other area this script will modify is your configuration files.
 These are located in your home directory and usually look like`.zshrc`.
 If you've not made any modifications to these files - then you're fine.
 Otherwise you'll be prompted to backup this/these files during the installation process.
 They will be placed in the same directory they originated in with the `.backup` suffix appended.